vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof/coherence.md

 - The previous 𝜋 must be verified.
 - It must be ensured that the hash of the new block 'links' to either the oldest or the most recent block.

-The following functions, written in pseudocode, provide more details on the Block Proof Cache implementation.

 ### Recursive proofs

 In an ideal world - ZK Circuit will have access to its own ELF ID and therefore be able to verify the proofs produces by its previous invocations recursively.
 Unfortunately because ELF ID is a hash of a binary - it can't be included in itself.